Fundamental limits on quantum cloning from the no-signalling principle: Example applications

 In~\cite{Ambainis_2007}, the authors construct $\epsilon$-approximate quantum $n$-designs with $|\mathcal{W}|= O(d^n \polylog d )$ in the asymptotic limit for large $d$ and fixed $n$.
-We thus obtain an upper bound in the asymptotic limit for large $d$ and fixed $n$ and $m$.
+We thus get an upper bound in the asymptotic limit for large $d$ and fixed $n$ and $m$